vamsikrishnaummadi/master-git/readme.md

-## Hello git !
+## Hello everyone, welcome to git!
-- hey , vamsi is here
+- hey , vamsi is here !
 - added new feature